 October 18, 2013 –

-MAYETTA (October 18): The Prairie Band Potawatomi Nation’s Tribal Council has issued a proclamation declaring October 2013 as Domestic Violence Awareness Month on the reservation as a way to support and honor individuals who have been affected by domestic violence in their lives.
-In addition, several events are being held in support of calling attention to the impact of domestic violence on the reservation and sponsored by the Tribal Victim Services program.
+MAYETTA (October 18): The Prairie Band Potawatomi Nation’s Tribal Council has issued a proclamation declaring October 2013 as Domestic Violence Awareness Month on the common land as a way to support and honor individuals who have been affected by domestic violence in their lives.
+In addition, several events are being held in support of calling attention to the impact of domestic violence on the common land and sponsored by the Tribal Victim Services program.